Select Language

 Understanding night myopia while driving

-Posted June 7, 2024 by Admin
+Posted June 7, 2024 by Fanshawe Driving School

 If you’ve been driving at night and found things to be blurry but are clear while driving in daylight, you don’t have to worry.
 It may happen because you have a form of nearsightedness.
 This is referred to as night myopia.
 Myopia simply means nearsightedness.
 As most people with nearsightedness, you may wear corrective lenses to cope with this.
 It can be treated but it should not be ignored.